pburglin/EpicSagaBuilder/README.md

 ## Support

-For issues and feature requests, please create an issue in the GitHub repository.
+For issues and feature requests, please create an issue in the GitHub repository (https://github.com/pburglin/EpicSagaBuilder).

 ## License